Fires So High

 from flints, like the LEDs

-above my head.
+above our heads.
 They crackle

 into dusk like plane

-indicators or lit swamp gas.
+indicators or lit swamp gas,

 Comments